thunderboltsid/stampman/README.md

 Testing
 -------
-The project has unit tests for testing individual components and integration tests for testing whether the system works appropriately.
+The project has unit tests for testing individual components.
 A Travis instance has been setup to track the status of all the builds and test cases are being run on:

   - `python3.5-dev`
   - `python3.6-dev`